writingteacher/rob-whyte/index.md

 #### About
 Rob has been writing professionally for 25+ years.
 Fresh out of graduate school with an M.Sc. in urban planning, he wrote technical reports for an environmental consultancy in Toronto.
 Eager to explore the world, he moved to Asia, which is where the Wheel of Fortuna showed her hand.

 He honed his writing chops as a Lonely Planet contributor, learned to design effective instructions as a university professor, and dove headfirst into the unknown waters of digital content and e-book publishing.
-At the intersection of that experience, Rob comes to technical writing with a background in plain English communication and the ability to write documentation for SaaS platforms with the user in mind.
+At the intersection of that experience, Rob comes to technical writing with a background in plain English communication, a talent for simplying complex operations, and the ability to write documentation for SaaS platforms that reduce user friction.